 Internet: The Oshkosh Public Library has three public internet computers with DSL and two laptops that can be used in the Library.
 Each patron is given one-hour usage, and more time if no one else is waiting.
 Our Computer Policy is posted on the bulletin board above the public computers and is expected to be followed by every user.

-7-day checkout for movies (DVD and VHS), cake pans and magazines
+7-day checkout for DVD movies, cake pans and magazines

 If no one is waiting for the item you have checked out, we would be happy to renew the item.